80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a short ringing sound or a bell sound.

-Example sentence She dinged the bell on the desk twice but no one showed up.
+Example in a sentence She dinged the bell on the desk twice but no one showed up.

 27. Ding-Dong